 The last chapter of the DVD features a 5 minute guide to visiting and using collections at Surrey History Centre, winners of the 2012 Archive of the Year Award.
 Staff walk you through how to book in, how to use the fantastic array of archive and local studies material and give you a taster of the historic gems any member of the public can come and see.
 Whether you are interested in family or local history, military ancestors or railway research, Surrey History Centre can help you discover more.

-The DVD can be purchased from the Surrey Heritage online shop or from Surrey History Centre, 130 Goldsworth Road, Woking, Surrey GU21 6ND.
+The DVD can be purchased by Visa/Mastercard/Debit card from the Surrey Heritage online shop or from Surrey History Centre, 130 Goldsworth Road, Woking, Surrey GU21 6ND.

 DVDs are £15.95 each plus £3.50 postage and packing in the UK; £5 Europe; £7 overseas.
 Please make cheques payable to "Surrey County Council".
-Please note, for overseas customers we can only accept Sterling cheques drawn on a national bank in the United Kingdom.
+If you are contacting us from outside the UK, please let us know your country of origin as changes in VAT legislation may affect the services we can provide.

 - Format: DVD-R (UK-PAL)